Alon-Alush/alon-alush.github.io/_posts/Injection/2025-04-19-codecaves.md

 ![Jumping to our shellcode](/assets/images/injection/codecaves/end.png)

-Now, after applying our patches in `x64dbg`, we can see that the program also launches `calc.exe` alongside its original execution:
+Now, after applying our patches in `x64dbg`, we can see that the program also launches `calc.exe` alongside its original payload:

 ![Successfully opening calc.exe](/assets/images/injection/codecaves/success.png)